About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 Harm to skin and hair

-• dryness and peeling of the skin;
+• dryness and flaking of the skin;

-• fragility and dullness of nails;
+• brittleness and dullness of nails;

 Harm to the liver